 Why is it important for women to also be leaders?
 Call out whatever comes into your heads.

-It is important for women to also be leaders because:
+There are six big reasons why it is important for women to also be leaders:

 If you have a large number of women participants, then ask them to read together (loudly and proudly) the points below.